 While they might not be the most delicious things in existence, carnations are often used as an edible decoration/garnish on salads, cakes, and other desserts.
 On top of that, breweries, distilleries, and wineries also sometimes use carnations as a flavoring agent.

-According to people with tastes buds though, you’re not missing out on much if you’ve never tasted one.
+According to people with taste buds though, you’re not missing out on much if you’ve never tasted one.
 They happen to be exceptionally bland.

 Carnations Can be Used to Treat Physical Ailments